 It can be very scary, unsettling and discouraging to feel the need for couples therapy.
 Many of my clients are first time therapy clients – people who would never have imagined that they would walk into any therapist’s office, much less a couples therapist.
 They often say that they are wanting a neutral third party, someone who isn’t family or friend, to help them sort out their difficulties.
 They are looking for someone who won’t take sides, who won’t blame or shame either of them as they work through their struggles.

 I would add that you would want someone more than neutral – someone who will hold each person as important, valued, in need of being heard.
 Someone who has worked with many couples who are facing the same types of struggles that you are facing.
-A therapist who has the training, the experience and the empathy to how to help you out of your struggle.
+A therapist who has the training, the experience and the empathy to know how to help you out of your struggle.
 A therapist who each of you like and each of you feel liked by.

 SCHEDULE AN APPOINTMENT